edwardoughton/qubic/README.md

-Quantified Universal Broadband by Country (qubic)
+Quantified Universal Broadband Investment by Country (qubic)
 ===================================================

 **qubic** enables the required investment to be quantified for providing